Key features of a medical clinic:

 If you are planning on how to start a medical clinic in India, here's a step-by-step guide:

 Starting a medical clinic in India requires careful planning, investment, and the right resources.
 With the rising demand for healthcare services, opening a clinic can be a lucrative business opportunity.
-Consider applying for a doctor loan from Bajaj Finance to finance your clinic setup and ensure a smooth launch.
+Consider applying for a doctor loan or a professional loan from Bajaj Finance to finance your clinic setup and ensure a smooth launch.